C# Read Excel Files with Examples

 Imports System.Linq

-Private workbook As WorkBook = WorkBook.Load("test.xlsx")
+Private workBook As WorkBook = WorkBook.Load("test.xlsx")

-Private sheet As WorkSheet = workbook.WorkSheets.First()
+Private workSheet As WorkSheet = workBook.WorkSheets.First()

-Private cellValue As Integer = sheet("A2").IntValue
+Private cellValue As Integer = workSheet("A2").IntValue

-For Each cell In sheet("A2:A10")
+For Each cell In workSheet("A2:A10")

 Console.WriteLine("Cell {0} has value '{1}'", cell.AddressString, cell.Text)